1983 Bermondsey by-election

-A by-election was held in the Bermondsey constituency in South London, on 24 February 1983, following the resignation of Labour MP Bob Mellish.
+On 24 February 1983, a by-election was held in the Bermondsey constituency in South London, following the resignation of Bob Mellish.
 Peter Tatchell stood as the candidate for the Labour Party, and Simon Hughes stood for the Liberal Party.
 Following a bitter campaign, the Liberals made huge gains and took the seat, with a majority of votes cast.
-Labour's vote fell from 63.6 per cent in May 1979 to 26.1 per cent as Tatchell came a distant second, while the Conservative candidate, Robert Hughes, managed only fourth place.
+Labour's vote fell from 63.6 per cent in May 1979 to 26.1 per cent as Tatchell came a distant second, while the Conservative candidate, Robert Hughes, managed only fourth place, losing his deposit.
 With a swing of 44.2%, the 1983 Bermondsey by-election remains the largest by-election swing in British political history.

 Preliminaries

 Bob Mellish had represented the constituency and its predecessors in the House of Commons since 1946.
 He was the Labour Chief Whip from 1969 until 1976, but had become disenchanted with the left-wing drift of the Labour Party.
 He resigned from the party in August and his Parliamentary seat in November 1982, amid much acrimony within the party.
 He had been in dispute with his constituency party for several years and had earlier threatened to resign if Peter Tatchell was selected as the next prospective parliamentary candidate.
 He was recruited by the Conservative government to the board of the London Docklands Development Corporation; as he did not wish to be disqualified, the post was made non-salaried until such time as Mellish chose to accept payment.
 This meant that Mellish had a paid job to go to as soon as he wanted.

 On 7 November 1981, Bermondsey Labour Party selected Peter Tatchell, its secretary, as prospective Parliamentary candidate.
 Tatchell was a leading member of the left-wing faction that had taken control of the local party the previous year.
 He was also a contributor to London Labour Briefing, a magazine that circulated among the London left, and had written an article suggesting the use of extra-Parliamentary direct action by the Labour Party, saying: "We must look to new, more militant forms of extra-parliamentary opposition which involve mass popular participation and challenge the government's right to rule".
 This call to civil disobedience was considered a call to violent action by some, and was used "as a stick to beat [Tatchell] with" by political opponents.
 For example, the article came to the attention of James Wellbeloved, a former London Labour MP who had defected to the Social Democratic Party; Wellbeloved then referred to it in a Parliamentary Question to Margaret Thatcher on 3 December.